Companionway Ladders for Ultimate Security

 These systems are Lightweight and are available freestanding or as a permanent fixture, making them quick & easy to install.

-Companionway ladders can be integrated into guardrail systems to form part of a planned and comprehensive access strategy and are suitable for internal and external use where the rise is no greater than 3m.
+Companionway ladders can be integrated into guardrail edge protection to form part of a planned and comprehensive access strategy and are suitable for internal and external use where the rise is no greater than 3m.

 This system requires only basic working at height training for use and must be inspected by a suitable working at height Specialist Company a minimum of every 12 months.